nanoby7e/ChainForge/README.md

 ### [1] Analysis

 Full DLL capability scan.
 Run this first on a new target to understand what is and is not available before building a chain.
 All counts reflect only gadgets at clean addresses that pass your bad char filter.
+The overview lists every gadget file loaded, total gadget count, bad chars, and clean gadget count.

 - **EAX Hub Map** — all routes to and from EAX with gadget counts and best examples, since EAX is the primary relay register in most chains
-- **Multiple-Hop Path Analysis** — automatically finds 2-hop relay routes for missing direct register copies, with best gadget shown for each leg
+- **Multiple-Hop Path Analysis** — automatically finds relay routes for missing direct register copies, with best gadget shown per leg
 - **Register copy matrices** — `mov`, push/pop relay, and `xchg` counts for every register pair
 - **Memory read/write matrices** — `mov [PTR], SRC` and `mov DST, [PTR]` for every combination
+- **Add / Sub matrices** — register-to-register arithmetic counts (ADD and SUB shown separately)
 - **Inc / Dec / Neg** — per-register counts for single-register arithmetic
-- **Add / Sub matrices** — register-to-register arithmetic counts (ADD and SUB shown separately)
 - **Capture ESP** — which registers can receive the stack pointer
 - **Zero register** — which registers can be zeroed cleanly
 - **Stack pivot** — available pivot gadgets
 - **Key single instructions** — `cld`, `cdq`, `pushad`, `popad`, `stosd`, `lodsd`, `nop`

-The analysis overview lists every gadget file loaded, the total gadget count, bad chars, and clean gadget count.

 ### [2] Search